octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

 **Deduplication.** Per-source: connectors deduplicate by item ID (path, key, PK).
 Cross-source dedup is *not* engine-level; it must be a pipeline.
-Cocoindex ships an `entity_resolution` operator family (`python/cocoindex/ops/entity_resolution/`) that uses FAISS plus optional LLM-based linking — useful as a building block for our cross-source dedup story but not a turn-key answer.
+CocoIndex ships an `entity_resolution` operator family (`python/cocoindex/ops/entity_resolution/`) that uses FAISS plus optional LLM-based linking — useful as a building block for our cross-source dedup story but not a turn-key answer.